 - The pulpit is a memorial to the Rev. John Gray, MA, DD, first minister of the church who was associated with OPC (St. Andrew’s) for 62 years (1851-1913).

 - The 4 Manual Casavant Organ was installed in 1921 in the substantially enlarged organ chamber, with most of the 1893 Warren instrument being moved to the south-east tower to become the Echo division.
 The front façade, still a stop of the Pedal division, is from 1893.
 A fire in 1985 destroyed the Echo organ, and a year later, Casavant installed a new Echo instrument.
 The Main organ was rebuilt and enlarged from 1995-97 by Orgues Létourneau, with the entire instrument containing over 5,300 pipes over nine divisions.
-This organ ranks among the 15 largest Great Organs of Canada.
+This organ ranks among the 20 largest great Pipe Organs of Canada.

-The balcony, showing the beauty of the sanctuary, is reached by a circular stairway in the south west. entrance or a stairway in the south east. entrance
+The balcony, showing the beauty of the sanctuary, is reached by a circular stairway in the south west entrance or a stairway in the south east entrance.

 - Office of Pastoral Care Minister and Session Clerk